nicoleal/Thesis/README.md

 *15FEB16_v1*
       Fixed bugs with union() and addChildren() in NODE CLASS.
 Added 3 tests to NODETEST CLASS.
 Passes 14/14 tests.
 Added templates for the TREE CLASS and TREETEST CLASS for JUnit testing of TREE CLASS.
 Passes 0/0 tests.

+*15FEB16v2
+      Added 2 tests to NODETEST CLASS.
+Passes 16/16 tests.
+Wrote standard helper methods for TREE CLASS as well as buildCat1(n) method which will construct a TYPE 1 (|v| <= 3) CATERPILLAR TREE of length n, with a spine of n/2 and n/2 branches of length 1 each.
+      Flexibility written into code for eventual addition of other types of trees while hopefully maintaining code integrity.
+Added
+      4 tests to TREETEST CLASS.
+Passes 4/4 tests/